Post

 The January 2026 Microsoft cumulative updates broke native Citrix Director shadowing on Windows Server-based VDAs.
 Sessions can no longer be shadowed directly from the Director console.

-The straightforward fix would have been upgrading to CVAD 2507 LTSR, which ships HDX shadowing as a modern replacement for the broken mechanism.
-But with multiple projects already running in parallel, an upgrade wasn’t an option - not on this timeline.
+The obvious fix would have been an upgrade to CVAD 2507 LTSR, which ships HDX shadowing as a replacement for the broken mechanism.
+With several projects already running in parallel, an upgrade wasn’t an option, not on this timeline.

-Once I understood what the patch actually did, the path forward became clear.
-The patch blocks Director from modifying a file that msra processes - it’s the Director injection that’s prohibited, not msra itself.
-The standard msra.exe /offerra flow was never touched.
-So we bypassed Director entirely and used msra directly.
+The patch blocks Director from modifying a file that msra processes.
+The Director injection is what’s prohibited, not msra itself, and the standard msra.exe /offerra flow was never touched.
+So we bypassed Director entirely and called msra directly.

 The Workaround: MSRA-Based Shadowing via Director Server

-The solution uses Windows Remote Assistance (msra.exe) with the /offerra switch - the “offer remote assistance” mode - which allows a support engineer to initiate a session to a specific worker without the end user needing to request help first.
+The solution uses Windows Remote Assistance (msra.exe) with the /offerra switch, the “offer remote assistance” mode, which lets a support engineer initiate a session to a specific worker without the end user requesting help first.

 2. From there, RDP to the Citrix Director server